Say "No" to ShortcutsNov 09, 2021

 A local health club advertised a $5 coupon inviting folks to an open house.

-At this meeting, an "under-the radar expert" would reveal a coveted "ancient secret" diet system that only took a few minutes per day and involved minimal effort.
+At this meeting, a "fitness expert" would reveal a coveted "secret diet" that was easy and involved minimal effort.

-Imagine to my surprise that, for a measly five bucks, I could learn the hush-hush diet strategies that have been eluding me for my entire 24+ year coaching career.
+Imagine to my surprise that, for a measly five bucks, I could learn the hush-hush nutrition strategies that have been eluding me for my entire 25+ year coaching career.

-Even more shocking was that this system required only six minutes of exercise per week.
+Even more shocking was that this method required only six minutes of exercise... per week.

 No doubt this fitness center sold plenty of coupons on that promotion.

 Everything they pitched seemed so quick and easy.

 And that's the root of the problem.